-When identifying Priority 2 determinands, the drinking-water supplier is concerned with chronic exposure of their consumers to chemical or radiological hazards.
-Acute exposure to hazards through accidents or natural disasters is not covered in this guide.
-The procedure explained here is unsuitable for monitoring acute exposure.
+When identifying chemical determinands of potential health significance, the drinking-water supplier is concerned with chronic7 exposure of their consumers to chemical or radiological hazards.
+Acute8 exposure to hazards through accidents or natural disasters is not covered in this guide.
+The procedure explained here is unsuitable for acute exposure.

-Section A2 sets out the overall protocol to be followed for Priority 2 determinand identification.
+Section A2 sets out the overall protocol to be followed for Priority 2 and Priority 3 determinand identification.
 The protocol involves water suppliers and DWAs, and includes planning, sampling data assessment and official assignation to the water supply of any Priority 2 determinands identified.